cancerit/WwDocker/README.md

 * TCGA.pem - Upload key for TCGA results.
 * cghub.pem - Download key for TCGA BAMs

-Thr central decider returns the correct values for all of these when used to generate ini file using the templates.
+These need to be named like this to match the values returned by the central decider when generating ini files using the template model (see below).

 ### general
-* `primaryLargeTmp` - You will need a large tmp area for downloading files to be pushed to workers
+* `primaryLargeTmp` - You will need a large tmp area on the primary node.
-* `qPrefix` - this sets the queue name prefix so that different workflows don't share queues
+* `qPrefix` - this sets the queue name prefix so that different workflows don't share queues.
-    * Normally the workflow name, but if you have different versions of the same workflow extend this
+    * Normally the workflow name, but if you have different versions extend this.

 #### worker configs
-It is unlikely that it will be necessary to modify these values
+It is unlikely that it will be necessary to modify these values.

 * `log4-worker` - defines which log4j configuration to push to the worker node.
 * `log4-delete` - Should correlate with the locations defined in the log4j config above.